WojtekSzlezak/Loan-default-prediction-SBA/README.md

 Following packages were used:

-Plotly 4.4.1
+- Pandas 1.0.5
-Pandas 1.0.5
+- Numpy 1.18.5
-Numpy 1.18.5
+- Sklearn 0.22.2.post1
-Matplotlib 3.2.2
+- Plotly 4.4.1
-Seaborn 0.10.1
+- Matplotlib 3.2.2
-Scipy 1.4.1
+- Seaborn 0.10.1
-Xgboost 0.90
+- Scipy 1.4.1
-Joblib 0.16.0
+- Xgboost 0.90
-Sklearn 0.22.2.post1
+- Joblib 0.16.0

 ### Software

 Project was created using Google Colaboratory and this is recommended environment for reviewing and executing the code.
 Google Colaboratory already have all required packages installed.
 Google Colab is accessible via google drive and there is no need to install any software.
 Otherwise you can use Jupyter Notebook.
-This option may require to adjust display options for plotly graphics and to install libraries with pip install command.
+This option may require to adjust display options for plotly graphics and to install missing libraries with pip install command.

 ### Data